solana-developers/solana-depin-examples/solana-bar/README.md

         Ok(())
     }

-    // This instruction will be called from the raspberry pi as soon as he is done purring the drink. pub fn mark_shot_as_delivered(ctx: Context<MarkShotAsDelivered>, recipe_id: u64) -> Result<()> {
+    // This instruction will be called from the raspberry pi as soon as he is done purring the drink.
+For the very unlikely case that an attacker wants to mark a shot as delivered here a signer check could be added. pub fn mark_shot_as_delivered(ctx: Context<MarkShotAsDelivered>, recipe_id: u64) -> Result<()> {
         for i in 0..ctx.accounts.receipts.receipts.len() {
             if ctx.accounts.receipts.receipts[i].receipt_id == recipe_id {